nprapps/dailygraphics/README.md

 Since it's code-based, it's not quite as portable as a GIF.
 (So you might still want to create a GIF version of your animation for social media.)
 But in the context of a web page that you otherwise control, the benefits are pretty great.
 (A similar but more code-intensive approach: [Filmstrip animations with CSS/JS](http://blog.apps.npr.org/2014/01/08/animation-with-filmstrips.html).)

-This template relies on ImageMagick to create the filmstrip image.
+This template relies on [ImageMagick](http://www.imagemagick.org/script/montage.php)'s montage function to create the filmstrip image.
 If you don't have it, install it with:

 ```
 brew install imagemagick